Chemellia/ChemistryFeaturization.jl/docs/src/types/feature_descriptors.md

 For example, if an `ElementFeatureDescriptor` encodes a vector for each atom in an object, they could be concatenated together into a matrix with a column for each atom to describe a structure.

+Feature Descriptors must be designed with interoperability in mind.
+A `FeatureDescriptor` object must work deterministically with different datasets.

 The type hierarchy of these objects is currently:
 ```
 |---- AbstractFeatureDescriptor